jeremyBanks/database/docs/rfcs/0003-initial.md

 The exception is for prepared statements, which are used in the consumer interface even though they're not present in the driver interface yet.
-This is because they're not supported by one of the driver's we're currently working with (`deno-sqlite`), so we're going to just provide a shim implementation for now (just saving the query, not passing it to the database), and leave proper integration with supporting drivers for later.
+This is because they're not supported by one of the driver's we're currently working with (`deno-sqlite`), so we're going to just provide our shim implementation for now.
+We'll add an optional driver interface for preparing statements in the future.

 ## Cancellation, Timeouts, Context